Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Model and main results

 \begin{theorem} The sequence $\{Z^{(n)}: n \in \mathbb N\}$ converges weakly in $D([0,T], \R\times H^{-4}(U))$ to the unique solution of equation \eqref{eq: abstract spde} in the sense of Definition \ref{def: probabilistically weak solution}. \end{theorem}

 The proof of the above theorem is split into several steps and is carried out in Sections 3–5.
-Before turning to the proof, we will briefly discuss the empirical implementation of our LOB model in the next subsection.
+Before turning to the proof, we provide empirical evidence supporting our scaling assumptions.